ietf/id-guidelines/README.md

 IETF stream documents authors must not select boilerplate that prohibits publication as an RFC.

+A standard Copyright Notice and Disclaimer must be included.
+This will be generated automatically for authors preparing XML submissions.
+Authors of plain-text submissions should refer to the [TLP] section 6 for exact text to reproduce.

 - [ ] Verify that one of the approved IPR boilerplate selections are indicated in XML submissions or exactly reproduced in plain-text submissions.